 Hi everyone

-The Tomb of Dragons is the third book in The Cemeteries of Amalo series by Katherine Addison.
-Like the other books in the series, this one has a gorgeous cover.
+I just finished The Tomb of Dragons, the third and (sadly) final book in The Cemeteries of Amalo series by Katherine Addison.
+Like the other books in the series, this one has a gorgeous cover that immediately draws you in.
+This is actually the third book in the series but it's also the fourth book in the larger, overarching series, namely The Chronicles of Osreth.

 I got my copy from Bol.